 When the countable noun is mentioned for the first time, you use an indefinite article a for words beginning with a consonant sound or an if the noun begins with a vowel sound.
-However, when a countable noun is mentioned for the second time, it is usually preceded by the definite article the.
+However, when a countable noun is mentioned again later, it is usually preceded by the definite article the.